 Before joining Crawley MacKewn Brush, Ms. McGrann was an associate in another Toronto litigation firm, also practising civil and regulatory litigation.
 Over her career she has advised and represented clients in a wide variety of subject areas ranging from indigenous rights to intellectual property, municipal law and professional negligence.
 She holds her JD from the University of Toronto Faculty of Law, and her B.Sc. from McMaster University, where her research and published work focused on antibiotic resistance in bacteria.

-Kate has been ranked by Lexpert as a leading Securities Litigation Lawyer.
+In 2021, Kate received the Lexpert Rising Star Award which recognizes leading lawyers under the age of 40 across Canada.
+She has also been ranked by Lexpert as a leading Securities Litigation Lawyer.
 Since 2018, Kate has been recognized by Benchmark Litigation Canada as one of the top litigation lawyers under 40 in Canada.
 She has also been recognized by Benchmark Litigation Canada as a Future Litigation Star.

 Co-Chair, “Beyond Mentoring: A Dialogue on Sponsorship for Women Advocates”, Breakfast Near Tiffany’s VII, The Advocates’ Society, October 10, 2018